NFNV/NFNV/README.md

-Networking, Cloud and AI passionate.
+Cloud, Networking and AI passionate.